-When we visited, the Uros people showed us around their section of floating land, demonstrated how they make the islands by weaving the reeds and taught us a little about their culture and daily lives on the lake.
+When we visited, the Uros people showed us around their section of floating land, demonstrated how they make the islands by weaving the reeds, and taught us a little about their culture and daily lives on the lake.

 Find All → Homestays & Hotels in Puno

 Taquile Island is inhabited by the Taquileños people who are known for their fine handwoven textiles and clothing, which are regarded as the highest-quality handicrafts in Peru.

-All in all, a day tour on Lake Titicaca is a MUST and I highly recommend adding it to your Peru Itinerary!
+All in all, a day tour on Lake Titicaca is a MUST and I highly recommend adding it to your Peru itinerary!

 Related Article → 10 Things To Do In Cusco

-Puno has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Puno to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Puno has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Puno to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Libertador Lago Titicaca Puno